joannaec/rsschool-cv/cv.md

 ___________________

 ### About myself
 I’m Yana, I’m 28 and in 2021, I started my career in IT as a Technical Support Engineer.
-Within a year, I advanced to Tier 2 Support Engineer, and now I would like to dive into Frontend Development to gain new skills.
+Within a year, I advanced to Tier II Support Engineer, and now I would like to dive into Frontend Development to gain new skills.

 ### Code examples